fogg-lab/ecm-chemoresistance-rnaseq-analysis/README.md

 - Recommended (fast): Build the devcontainer or pull the prebuilt Docker container image from docker.io/wigginno/rna (see the environment spec file .devcontainer/devcontainer.json).
 - Alternatively, build the container image yourself using the Dockerfile.
 - Alternatively, set up a GitHub Codespace from this repo.
-Select options: repository: fogg-lab/ecm-chemoresistance-rnaseq-analysis, branch: main, dev container config: rna, region: whatever you want, machine type: at least 2-core 8gb
+Select options: repository: fogg-lab/ecm-chemoresistance-rnaseq-analysis, branch: main, dev container config: rna, region: whatever you want, machine type: 4-core 16gb

 ### 3. Reproduce results